 |Less than 600||32.06%|

-What if you have a poor credit score?
+What if I have a poor credit score?

-There are also several lenders that offer personal loans for bad credit.
+Several lenders offer personal loans for bad credit.
 This means you could still have a chance of approval even if your credit is less than stellar — though remember that these loans usually come with higher interest rates compared to good credit loans.

 Before applying for a personal loan, be sure to shop around and consider your options from as many lenders as possible.
 This way, you can find the right loan for your needs.